 There are a number of problems with the specialization of disciplines in the social sciences—and here is where my mother-children analogy breaks down:

-- The distinctions between these disciplines are arbitrary and ambiguous.
+- A mother can usually distinguish between her children.
+With the social sciences, the distinctions between these disciplines are, as communication scholars say of language generally, abstract, arbitrary, and ambiguous.
 What, for example, is the difference between sociology and anthropology?
 Is it that sociology tends to focus on European culture and anthropology focuses on “other” cultures, especially those colonially considered “primitive?”
 However you manage to distinguish these disciplines, that distinction is and will be fraught.